 Alternative School Certification Courses

-Students who wish to pursue an Illinois Type 73 certificate and who do not currently hold a valid Illinois or comparable out-of-state initial, standard or master teaching certificate must complete the teaching competency classes as well as the required sequence courses.
+Students who wish to pursue an Professional Educator License-Endorsed in School Counseling and who do not currently hold a valid Illinois or comparable out-of-state initial, standard or master teaching certificate must complete the teaching competency classes as well as the required sequence courses.
 All other students must complete only the required sequence courses.

-Teaching Competency Classes for Non-Certified School Counseling Students
+Teaching Competency Classes for Non-Licensed School Counseling Students

 COUN 7620 Lifespan Developmental Issues (3)*

 COUN 6622 Applied Learning Theory for School Personnel (3)*